nmshd/documentation/_docs_operate/configuration.md

     The date and time when the API key expires.
 This is optional and can be used to automatically disable the API key after a certain period of time.
 The date must be in ISO 8601 format (e.g. `2063-10-01T00:00:00Z`).

+  - **scopes** `optional`

+    An optional array of strings that defines roles, specifying the permissions granted to anyone using the API key.
+    By default, administrator rights are assigned, represented explicitly by `"**"`, providing unrestricted access.
+    Roles can also be limited to specific resources, for example, `"core:messages"` allows access only to the messages controller.
+    A wildcard `"*"` can be used within a namespace to allow access to every resource in that namespace.
+    For instance, `core:*` allows access to `core:messages`, `core:relationships`, and any other resources within the `core` namespace.

 ###### jwtBearer

 **Example Configuration:**